gvwilson/thirdbit/src/fiction/cloudherd/index.md

 If you need wood,
 take what you find and say thank you.
-Berries and mushrooms are all right, but nothing's in fruit yet and you probably don't know which mushrooms are safe, so you'll probably have to bring food.
+Berries and mushrooms are all right, but nothing's in fruit yet and you probably don't know what's safe anyway, so you'll probably have to bring food.
 What?
 What's wrong?"